-You can use the chhost command to modify the name assigned to a host object.
+You can use the chhost command to modify the name or type of a host object.
 This does not affect any current virtual disk-to-host mappings.

 -type hpux | generic

 An optional parameter that specifies the type of host.
 Valid entries are hpux or generic.
 The default is generic.